 24 Mar How to Make a Fabric Face Mask

-It’s “Day 7” in the U.S. COVID pandemic.
+It’s “Day 7”.
 In times like this, it’s easy to feel helpless.
 I’ve been trying to stay alert and help out as I can.
 One critical need that has emerged over the past several days is for more personal protective equipment.
 The medical community is running out of supplies to stay safe as they diagnose and treat patients.
 A huge shortage is for face masks.
 So, along with others across the country, I have begun volunteering my sewing skills.
 If you are looking to help too, here’s an easy tutorial for how to make a fabric face mask.

 Many organizations are calling for volunteers to make and donate fabric masks.
 If you are interested, I would suggest contacting your local hospitals and/or healthcare groups or go to their websites, first.
 There are so many mask designs and many groups have specific patterns and requirements.
 This way you can make exactly what they are asking for.